iCliniq Logo

 What Is Cicatricial Pemphigoid?

 Cicatricial pemphigoid, also known as mucous membrane pemphigoid, is a chronic autoimmune disorder that results in blisters that predominantly affect the mucous membranes, including the skin and the conjunctiva.
-If only eyes are involved, it is referred to as ocular pemphigoid.
-It usually scars, hence if left untreated, this can even result in blindness when it affects the eyes.
+If only the eyes are involved, it is referred to as ocular pemphigoid.
+It usually scars; hence, if left untreated, it can even result in blindness when it affects the eyes.
 The risk of scarring depends on the location of disease activity.

 The exact etiology is unknown, but according to the existing evidence, it supports a type 2 hypersensitivity response by our own body (autoantibody) against the epithelium of the basement membrane.
 Thus, the normal structure and function of the basement membrane are disrupted.
 This allows the epidermis to separate from the dermis, which manifests clinically as blisters and erosions.
-The oral cavity is the common site of involvement extending upto the pharynx posteriorly.
-There are severe cases that can affect mucous membranes anywhere in the body, such as sinuses, genitals, anus, and cornea.
+The oral cavity is the common site of involvement, extending up to the pharynx posteriorly.
+There are severe cases that can affect mucous membranes anywhere in the body, such as the sinuses, genitals, anus, and cornea.

 What Are the Signs and Symptoms of Cicatricial Pemphigoid?

-Eyes - Eye irritation, such as burning sensation or excessive tearing.
-The fornices (permits freedom of movement of the eyelids) are shortened, which causes adhesions between the eyelid and the eyeball.
+Eyes - Eye irritation, such as a burning sensation or excessive tearing.
+The fornices (permit freedom of movement of the eyelids) are shortened, which causes adhesions between the eyelid and the eyeball.
 Later, when the disease progresses, they fuse.
 Severe scarring can result in blindness.
-The lesion is first present in one eye, which may progress to the other in a couple of years.
+The lesion is initially present in one eye, and may progress to the other in a couple of years.
 There may be chronic tear deficiency when lacrimal glands (tear glands) are affected, which leads to dry eyes.

 Clinically, the following are present: